-Yes, there are two types of dialysis --hemodialysis (renal dialysis) and peritoneal dialysis.
+Yes, there are two types of dialysis --hemodialysis and peritoneal dialysis.

 What is hemodialysis?

-In hemodialysis, an artificial kidney (hemodialyzer) is used to remove waste and extra chemicals and fluid from your blood.
+In hemodialysis, an artificial kidney (hemodialyzer) is used to remove waste, extra chemicals and fluid from your blood.
 To get your blood into the artificial kidney, the doctor needs to make an access (entrance) into your blood vessels.
-This is done by minor surgery to your arm or leg.
+This is done by minor surgery on your arm or leg.

 Sometimes, an access is made by joining an artery to a vein under your skin to make a bigger blood vessel called a fistula.
-However, if your blood vessels are not adequate for a fistula, the doctor may use a soft plastic tube to join an artery and a vein under your skin.
+However, if your blood vessels are not adequate for a fistula, the vascular surgeon may use an artifical vein to join an artery and a vein under your skin.
 This is called a graft.